Jomeep/virtual-security-lab/README.md

 Each segment is implemented using a VirtualBox internal network adapter and a corresponding OPNsense interface.
 DHCP scopes are configured individually for the segments.

-See [Network Architecture](Docs/Architecture/Network%20Architecture.md) for the topology, IP addressing, trust boundaries, and traffic-flow documentation.
+See [Network Architecture](Docs/Architecture/Network%20Architecture.md) for the topology, IP addressing, firewall policy, and traffic-flow documentation.

 ___